csbrady-warwick/EIS-2/README_PARSER.md

 ```

 This test code will evaluate an expression using `x` and `y` to specify the location in a 2D spatial domain with each axis running from 0->1.
 The expression that you enter will be written to a file called `fort.10` in formatted form in Fortran column major ordering.
 Reading the data will show that it contains the function that you defined in your expression.

+*It is important to note that even if you always specify host parameters there may be occasions where EIS will call a getter function with the host parameters set to `C_NULL_PTR` so if your getter functions use the host parameters they shoud always test for this and deal with it accordingly.*

 ## Adding functions